strimzi/proposals/050-Kafka-Node-Pools.md

 ### Impact on the `Kafka` custom resource

-In the Kafka custom resource, the `.spec.kafka.replicas` and `.spec.kafka.storage` are required today.
+In the Kafka custom resource, `.spec.kafka.replicas` and `.spec.kafka.storage` values are required today.
 In the future, these options will be defined in the `KafkaNodePool` resources and not in the `Kafka` resource.
-With the introduction of the `KafkaNodePool` resource, we will make them optional and deprecated.
+With the introduction of the `KafkaNodePool` resource, we will make them optional and deprecated in the `Kafka` resource.
-This will be done only after the `KafkaNodePool` feature gate moves to beta phase and will be enabled by default.
+This will be done only after the `KafkaNodePool` feature gate moves to beta phase and is enabled by default.

-Until then, the `.spec.kafka.replicas` and `.spec.kafka.storage` fields will remain required so that the regular users not using node pools have the proper validation of the custom resources at the Kubernetes level.
+Until then, `.spec.kafka.replicas` and `.spec.kafka.storage` values will be required in the `Kafka` resource so that regular users not using node pools have the proper validation of the custom resources at the Kubernetes level.
-Users who want to test the node pools in the alpha phase, will set dummy values in these fields.
+Users who want to test the node pools in the alpha phase can set dummy values in these fields.

 The `.status` section of the `Kafka` custom resource will also contain a list of node pools used by this cluster: